AI Sandbox Environments: Safe AI Code Execution

 AI Sandbox Environments: Running AI-Generated Code Without Fear

 The fear is real.
-We have all heard the horror stories.
-Someone runs an AI-generated script and watches in slow motion as rm -rf / decimates their file system.
-Maybe you have even had a close call yourself.
-These concerns are legitimate, born from decades of hard-learned lessons about executing untrusted code.
+You've probably heard the horror stories.
+Someone runs an AI-generated script and watches rm -rf / chew through their file system in slow motion.
+Maybe you've had a close call yourself.
+These concerns aren't paranoia.
+They come from decades of hard lessons about executing untrusted code.

-But here is the thing: we are engineers.
-Solving problems like this is literally what we do.
-The solution is not to avoid AI code generation entirely.
-It is to run that code somewhere it cannot hurt you.
+We're engineers.
+Solving problems like this is what we do.
+The fix isn't to avoid AI code generation.
+It's to run that code somewhere it can't hurt you.

 - File system damage - Destructive commands can wipe critical data